swarajmutalik/Web-Dev/Day-48/README.md

 Error Handling in JS is important for making applications user-friendly.
 It allows developers to manage errors, preventing them from crashing the entire application.

+JS provides a 'try...catch' statement to  handle the exceptions.

-### try-catch block
+### try-catch statment

-- It mainly consists of two blocks that is the try and catch block.
+- try - It is used to wrap the block of code that might throw an error.

-- The code inside the 'try' block is executed and if an error occurs then the control is transferred to the 'catch' block.
+- catch - It executes when an error occurs in the 'try' block.

-- The 'catch' block receives an error object, which contains information about the error.

-### finally block

-- We can also include the 'finally' block that will execute regardless of whether an error was thrown or not.
+- finally - It executes after the 'try' and 'catch' blocks, regardless of whether an error was thrown or not.

+### Key Points

+- If an error occurs in the 'try' block, the remaining code in the 'try' block is skipped and the control is transferred to the 'catch' block.

-- 'finally' block is useful for cleanup tasks, such as closing files or network connection.
+- The 'finally' block is useful for cleanup actions such as closing files or releasing resources, that need to occur regardless of an error.

+### Custom Errors

+- We can throw custom errors using the 'throw' statement.

+- Custom errors can be instances of the 'Error' class or derived class

+- Throwing custom errors can make your error handling more specific and meaningful.